-The Straits Settlements, Tropical Jewels of the British Empire
+Touring the Straits Settlements, Tropical Jewels of the Former British Empire

 The Straits Settlements were Britain's former prized crown colonies in Southeast Asia.
 Consisting primarily of Penang, Malacca and Singapore, their strategic positions at the north, middle and south of the Straits of Malacca once effectively ensured Britain's dominance in the region.
 Today, these former territories are fascinating gems of history and multi-ethnic heritage, visited daily by tourists from all over the world.
 Beginning with Penang, and ending with Singapore, here's a quick rundown of what to expect when visiting these enchanting tropical destinations.

 Penang (or Pulau Pinang in Bahasa Malaysia)

 It's challenging to describe Penang.
 Should I write about the exotic temples complexes, or highlight how the downtown area is one huge colonial architecture showpiece?
 Should I talk about Ferrengi beach and the sea-front attractions, or should I go the colonial route and introduce Penang Hill and the Waterfall Gardens?
 I think the best approach would be to invite you to discover the Pearl of the Orient yourself.
 My suggestion, take your time, or join a thematic tour, and explore at a leisurely pace.
 At the end of the day, soak in more atmosphere by feasting on Penang's famous street food at one of the many open-air hawker centres.
 A word of warning though, regarding dining.
 Food here is heavy on the palette.
 Like its heritage, Penang cuisine is a mix of many flavours.
 Frequently, very spicy too.
 These are flavours you are unlikely to forget for a long time.